saugatp/portfolio/content/blogs/obsidian.md

-+++
-title = 'Obsidian'
+---
+title: Obsidian
-date = 2024-02-29T13:20:06Z
+date: 2024-02-29T13:20:06Z
-draft = false
+draft: false
-author = 'saugat'
-tags = ['obsidian', 'updates', 'blog', 'personal']
-+++
+author: saugat
+tags:
+- obsidian
+- updates
+- blog
+- personal
+---

-I recently am using Obsidian for taking notes and saving my thoughts.
+I am using Obsidian starting recently for taking notes and saving my thoughts.
 But, I hadn't explored more into the available plugins and community support of this awesome tool.
 ### Why obsidian
 Firstly, because it's pretty great and secondly **Git Support**.
 Yes, this is a game changer for me, as I do take my journals in obsidian saving in local folder and I was also trying to make a journaling app for myself that saves and shows my journal on my site.
 However this became pretty complex once I found that hugo doesn't support dynamic updates.
 ### My plan